-We noted that some of the incidents complained of related to challenges of the complainant's performance or adherence to firm policy, and the remainder would not by themselves be serious enough to pursue against the individuals concerned, applying our Enforcement Strategy.
+We noted that some of the incidents complained of related to challenges of the complainant's performance or adherence to firm policy.
+And the remainder would not by themselves be serious enough to pursue against the individuals concerned, applying our Enforcement Strategy.

 We wrote to the firm who confirmed that the matter had been raised with them by the complainant and investigated thoroughly in accordance with its anti-bullying policy.

-We did not find evidence of a coordinated bullying campaign or a culture of bullying at the firm, and we satisfied that the matter had been dealt with reasonably and concluded that the firm had not breached our requirements.
+We did not find evidence of a bullying campaign or a culture of bullying at the firm.
+And we were satisfied that the matter had been dealt with reasonably and concluded that the firm had not breached our requirements.

 We also reviewed our records to see if there had been any other similar concerns expressed by the firm's staff and there were none.
 We then closed our file after explaining our position to the complainant.

-- did not send client care letters or advise clients about the costs of their matters
+- Did not send client care letters or advise clients about the costs of their matters.

-- failed to issue claims within the correct limitation period
+- Failed to issue claims within the correct limitation period.

-- failed to attend court to represent clients as arranged
+- Failed to attend court to represent clients as arranged.

 Our onsite investigation found evidence in support of these concerns and that six clients had suffered serious detriment.